-Unfortunately, recent news reports have given much publicity to groups of people who unscientifically question the safety and effectiveness of vaccines.
+Unfortunately, people who unscientifically question the safety and effectiveness of vaccines have attracted attention.
 One such group belongs to practitioners and adherents of certain "alternative" medical therapies.
 In particular, many chiropractors, herbalists, homeopaths, and Christian Science practitioners believe that routine treatment with their brand of alternative medical care for each child would eliminate the need for vaccines.
 One might wish that this were true.
 Many of these practitioners claim to have data to prove their point.
 However, the data does not exist, it will not be released by these practitioners, or does not prove what these practitioners claim it proves.

 A second group of vaccine foes consists of people for whom routine immunization appears to be a political, civil rights cause.
 Formerly, this group was called DPT (Dissatisfied Parents Together).
 However, this group found that their civil-rights style tactics of marches, signs and megaphones did not sway the public to agree with them.
-More recently, this group has adopted an official-sounding title, The National Vaccine Information Center.
+More recently, this group has adopted an official-sounding title, The National Vaccine

+Information Center.
 They now give interviews to news reporters, wearing white coats and using scientific jargon, attempting to raise questions in listeners' minds about the safety and value of vaccines.
 They claim to have data showing all sorts of dangers from vaccines.
 However, when their claims are investigated, the reports are unfounded, unverifiable or nonexistent.
-(Unfortunately, this has not prevented them from receiving a sympathetic audience with news media.)
+(Unfortunately, this has not prevented them from receiving a sympathetic audience on Social Media.)